-A number of considerations reduce the fraction of the total time T_C that can actually be used to transmit data.
+A number of considerations reduce the fraction of the total time T_c that can actually be used to transmit data.
 See section 2 for details.
-For example, the maximum frame size of each Stream allows us to determine the worst-case interference that a given Stream can have on higher-priority streams.
+For example, the maximum frame size of each stream allows us to determine the worst-case interference that a given stream can have on higher-priority streams.
 All of these considerations are bounded; if an implementation cannot bound one or more of these considerations, then it cannot guarantee the Deterministic QoS in a CQF network.

-In a detailed timing analysis, we will assume that the primary rule of IEEE Std 802.1Q Scheduled Transmissions is adhered to: the first bit of the preamble of a frame is never transmitted before the start of the window time (according to the local time in the transmitter) and the last bit of the interframe gap is transmitted before the end of the window.
+In a detailed timing analysis, we will assume that the primary rule of IEEE Std 802.1Q Scheduled Transmissions is adhered to: the first bit of the MAC address of a frame is never transmitted before the start of the window time (according to the local time in the transmitter) and the last bit of the interframe gap (always) and the preamble of the next frame (if any) are transmitted before the end of the window.

-In order to obtain Deterministic QoS for each Stream, we must ensure that no buffer is ever asked to hold more data than it can transmit during one cycle time T_c .
-Since the amount of data supplied by any given Stream in one cycle is set by contract, we can accomplish this as follows:
+In order to obtain Deterministic QoS for each stream, we must ensure that no buffer is ever asked to hold more data than it can transmit during one cycle time T_c .
+Since the amount of data supplied by any given stream in one cycle is set by contract, we can accomplish this as follows:

-- 1) The Talker contract is enforced when a Talker's frames are first placed into a CQF output buffer after entry to the network.
-That is, the frames from a given Stream do not exceed the Talker contract in the first CQF output buffer in the network. - As explained in dd-finn-CQF-and-shaping-0120-v01, Mick Seaman's Paternoster algorithm offers an excellent means of ensuring that this criterion is met. - 2) Frames belonging to the same Stream that are in the same CQF output buffer in one bridge in the network are placed in the same CQF output buffer in all subsequent bridges along a shared path. - Section 2, and particularly Figure 1, show the details of how this is accomplished.
+1) The Talker contract is enforced when a Talker's frames are first placed into a CQF output buffer after entry to the network.
+That is, the frames from a given stream do not exceed the Talker contract in the first CQF output buffer in the network.

+Ingress conditioning and/or policing is discussed in 7.1.

+2) Frames belonging to the same stream that are in the same CQF output buffer in one bridge in the network are placed in the same CQF output buffer in all subsequent bridges along a shared path.

+Section 2, and particularly Figure 1, show the details of how this is accomplished.
 The key is to get the input gates synchronized with the output gates of the transmitting system, offset by the link delay.
 Frames received during one input cycle are always placed in the same buffer.
 If the input cycle is synchronized with the previous hop's output cycle, then cycle integrity is maintained.
+(Of course, this only works for point-to-point links.)

+3) There is no fan-in for a particular stream.

+We assume that the path of a stream reservation through the network is known and does not change.
+A given stream enters a bridge through one port only, although it may be a multicast stream, and thus be enqueued and transmitted on more than one port.

-(Of course, this only works for point-to-point links.) - 3) Admission control ensures that, on any given output port and cycle time T_C , the total bits times for all Streams passing through that port and T_C value does not exceed the available transmission time on that port.
+4) Admission control ensures that, on any given output port and cycle time T_c , the total bits times for all streams passing through that port and T_c value does not exceed the available transmission time on that port.
 (This assumes that no bridge has a limitation on available receive time on an input port that is smaller than the attached output port's available transmit time.
 The implications of such a limitation are obvious.)

-4.1.1 Non-CQF Talker

-As explained in dd-finn-CQF-and-shaping-0120-v01, the per-flow shaper of Mick Seaman's Paternoster algorithm offers an excellent means of ensuring that the first CQF buffer has no more than the contracted amount of data for a given Stream.
-It meters no more than the allowed bit-times worth of frames into a CQF buffer.
-This can serve both to buffer small bursts, and to enforce the contract by discarding violating frames or marking them down to best-effort.

-When changing from one contract specification (e.g. leaky bucket) to a CQF specification (bits per cycle), some over-provisioning is typically required in order to ensure against congestion loss.

-4.1.2 Admission control for multiple T_C values
+4.2 Admission control for multiple T_C values